peteroupc/classic-wallpaper/README.md

 ## License

 Any copyright to this page is released to the Public Domain.
-In case this is not possible, this page is also licensed under [**Creative Commons Zero**](https://creativecommons.org/publicdomain/zero/1.0/).
-Software and source code in this repository and on this page is licensed under the [Unlicense](https://unlicense.org).
+In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).

 [^1]: Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
 The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.
 Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).
 Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background, are not tileable for purposes of this challenge.